Stem Cell Frequently Asked Questions (FAQ)

 Does this all happen in one day?
 How long does it take?

 Yes.
-If you are having an in-office stem cell procedure, the aspiration typically takes about 15 minutes.
-There is approximately 30 minutes of processing time to allow our team to identify the stem cells and PRP from your bone marrow.
+If you are having an in-office cell procedure, the aspiration typically takes about 15 minutes.
+There is approximately 30 minutes of processing time to allow our team to identify the cells and PRP from your bone marrow.
 The injection thereafter into your diseased joints just takes a minute.
 If you are having this in conjunction with surgery, it is all performed while you are under anesthesia.
 To minimize the time you are under, Dr. Farjo typically will harvest the bone marrow early during the procedure so that the team can process it while he is performing the rest of your surgery.

 Am I awake with the procedure?